 Acanthuridae is a family of marine fishes that include surgeonfish, tangs and unicornfish.
-These are among the most popular saltwater aquarium fish due to their beauty, generally non-offensive behavior, and forgiving requirements.
+These are among the most popular saltwater aquarium fish due to their beauty, generally non-offensive behavior towards other fish species, and forgiving requirements.
 The name surgeonfish comes from the scalpel-sharp bony protrusion in each side of the base of the tail of these fish (the meaning of Acanthurus is Spiny-tail).
 Here are short profiles of some of the most popular Tangs and Surgeonfish, including scientific name, common names, distribution, maximum size, characteristics, compatibility, diet and feeding, minimum tank size, and reef tank suitability.

 01 of 16

-One of the more demanding surgeonfish of the Acanthuridae Family, the Achilles Tang (Acanthurus Achilles) requires much attention.
-It is highly susceptible to contracting Ich and can have problems with HLLE.
-It can be aggressive towards other surgeonfishes, especially those of its own kind.
+One of the more demanding fish of the Acanthuridae Family, the Achilles Tang (Acanthurus achilles) requires much attention.
+It is highly susceptible to contracting Cryptocaryon protozoa and can have problems with HLLE.
+It can be aggressive towards other tangs, especially those of its own kind.
 These fish may need to be kept as the only tang in the tank.
 It naturally occurs in the tropical waters of the Pacific Ocean and grows up to 10 inches long.
 You will need a 120 gallon aquarium or larger for this beauty.

 02 of 16